 I have several years of university teaching experience.
-For convenience, I’ve listed the courses and syllabi below.
+For convenience, I’ve listed some of the courses and syllabi below.
 I’m happy to share teaching resources, especially simulation materials and instructions.
 I also developed an online laboratory component for introduction to statistics for Oxford College of Emory, and am happy to discuss the process of integrating online learning experiences.

 At DePauw University: